Cardinals vs. Nationals Player Props Betting Odds

 |0

-- Candelario enters this game looking to extend his four-game hit streak.
-During his last five outings he is batting .400 with four doubles and a walk.
+- Garcia enters this game looking to extend his six-game hit streak.
+In his last 10 games he is hitting .306 with a double, two triples, a walk and six RBI.

 |Opponent